-All prices are for round trip fares, found on liligo.com on June 29 2017
+All prices are for round-trip fares, found on liligo.com on December 5, 2017

-- Best time to go: Montréal is best explored by foot, so the warmer months of the year are a great time to visit.
-Summer sees increased footfall, meaning more crowds and higher hotel prices, but the city also comes alive with outdoor terraces and open air festivals, making it a great time to experience Montreal at its best.
+- Best time to go: Longing for a white Christmas?
+Montreal gets pretty chilly in winter, with only a few days seeing temperatures above freezing.
+But the almost guaranteed snow cover means it’s the most magical season to explore the city.
+Summer sees increased visitor numbers, meaning more crowds and higher hotel prices, but the city also comes alive with outdoor terraces and open air festivals, making it a great time to experience Montreal.
 The shoulder season (April, May and October) means a more affordable trip, and while weather can be unpredictable, if you’re lucky you’ll catch the city beginning to bloom in Spring, or painted in fall colors.

 Explore Old Montreal

 Montreal’s oldest area, Old Montreal is full of charm and history.
-Best explored by foot, there’s plenty to see and do in this part of the city, with tons of historic monuments to visit alongside markets, restaurants and pretty cobblestone streets.
-Visit the stunning Basilique Notre Dame, with its impressive exterior and decorative stained glass windows; take a walk down Saint-Paul Street to indulge in some souvenir shopping; and check out the Bonsecours Market, Montréal’s oldest public market.
+Best explored on foot, there’s plenty to see and do in this part of the city, with loads of historic monuments to visit alongside markets, restaurants and pretty cobblestone streets.
+Visit the stunning Basilique Notre Dame, with its impressive exterior and decorative stained glass windows; take a walk down Saint-Paul Street to indulge in some souvenir shopping; and check out the Bonsecours Market, Montreal’s oldest public market.

 Visit A Museum

-Montreal is home to plenty of interesting museums, so if you’re looking for a dose of culture on your trip to the Canadian city, you won’t have to look far!
-Art fans should head to the Montréal Museum of Fine Arts or the Musée d’art contemporain; the McCord Museum is a great option for those wanting to learn more about Montréal’s history; while the Montréal Biodome is a fascinating experience, with four ecosystems available for visitors to explore, from the Tropical Rainforest to the Sub-Antarctic Islands.
+Montreal is home to plenty of interesting museums, so if you’re looking for a dose of culture (or just want to warm up a bit), you won’t have to look far!
+Art fans should head to the Montreal Museum of Fine Arts or the Musée d’art contemporain; the McCord Museum is a great option for those wanting to learn more about Montreal’s history; while the Montreal Biodome is a fascinating experience, with four ecosystems available for visitors to explore, from the Tropical Rainforest to the Sub-Antarctic Islands.